jefferys/JefferysRUtils/README.md

 #### Files are read in chunks

 To support large files, these file apply functions read in a file in blocks of `chunkSize` lines, keeping only the results after processing a chunk.
-If only a few lines are being greped out of a file, the above should work on very large files.
-The default is set so all lines from a file are read in one chunk (most times files are small enough...), so setting this to some reasonable chunk size given available memory and file line size is needed for large files.
+E.g. this can work if only a few lines are being returned when applying grep() to a very large file.
+However, the default is set so all lines from a file are read in one chunk as most times files are small enough.
+Setting some reasonable chunk size given available memory and file line size is needed for large files.

 Internally, the results from each block are stored as a list element and are joined together only when results are returned.
 To get the raw list of results split by block, set `unlist=FALSE`.
 Joining results together is done with `unlist(recursive=FALSE)`, and this may do unexpected things if your results are matrices or each line is a vector.

 Note: Setting `chunkSize` to a small number is not something you should do, but it is done in this example for expository purposes.

 ``` r
 content <- c( "One line", "Two lines.", "", "Four" )